-3. School Safety
+School Road Safety

 Road safety information is available to schools and can be packaged for new families at the start of the school year.
 Information included is from the RMS and provides information about safe school parking, bus safety and crossing roads safely with primary school aged children.

 Council's Compliance Officers have a timetable of parking enforcement at schools which can be supported with educational information and road safety newsletter inserts to assist in making the roads around schools safer for children.
 Many parking offences in school zones carry heavier fines and loss of demerit points.

 If your school would like road safety information brochures provided for families at the school please contact Council's Road Safety Officer on +61 2 9843 0145.

 Child Restraint Fitting Days

 Free child restraint fitting days are held each year to assist families with the correct use and fitting of child restraints in their cars to ensure the safety of young children.
 The use of the correct child car restraint and its correct fit by an RMS approved restraint fitter is vital to ensure the safety of young children in the event of a car accident.

 The next free Child Restraint Checking Days in 2014 will be held on: